metabase/metabase/docs/operations-guide/environment-variables.md

 Type: boolean<br>
 Default: `true`

-Allow using a saved question as the source for other queries?
+Allow using a saved question as the source for other queries.

 #### `MB_ENABLE_PASSWORD_LOGIN`